-The following section describes a sample SOP (standard operating procedure) for corrective and preventive actions (CAPA) when using the Qualcy EQMS solution.
+The following section describes a sample SOP (standard operating procedure) for corrective and preventive actions (CAPA) in your Quality Management System (QMS).
 Please contact us to get a Microsoft word file for this SOP and Referenced CAPA form and CAPA Risk Assessment Form.

-- This procedure describes the process for review of non conformities, potential non conformities, quality data, including trends that may indicate action to correct potential or existing product or quality issues, and to develop corrective and preventative actions (CAPA) to prevent their occurrence/recurrence at Qualcy Systems Inc (QSI).
+This procedure describes the process for review of non conformities, potential non conformities, quality data, including trends that may indicate action to correct potential or existing product or quality issues, and to develop Corrective and Preventative Action (CAPA) to prevent their occurrence/recurrence at Qualcy Systems Inc (QSI).

-- The following data sources will be used as input for CAPA system.
+The following data sources will be used as input for Corrective and Preventative Action CAPA system.
 Based on the risk analysis of trends or potential impact to the Quality System, a CAPA record will be created.

-- The CAPA records will be maintained in the Qualcy EQMS module or CAPA records can be manually created and maintained in the CAPA form RF1094.
+(8) The CAPA records can be maintained in the Qualcy EQMS module for CAPA , or the records can be manually created and maintained in a CAPA form RF1094.
 If Qualcy EQMS module is used for CAPA record, the Issue Risk Assessment form shall be attached under the Background Tab.
 Then the automated work flow shall be used.

 3.0 Roles and Responsibility